mb64/sel/README.md

 ; usage: (foreach function list) func foreach (
-    ; if evaluates both args, so for recursion, we can use if to pick a ; function, and then run it on the arguments
-    (if (cadr-args) ; conditions are true if non-nil
+    ; `if` evaluates all of its args, so to only evaluate one, we can use `if` ; to pick a function, and then run it on the arguments (if (cadr-args) ; conditions are true if non-nil
         ; Make an anonymous function by quoting its body (quote (nil